 |Rolling Resistance Coefficient (Crr) 25 psi / 1,7 Bar||0.00668|

-Rolling Resistance is very good for a tire with reinforced sidewalls, it beats the Continental Race King by 0.1 watt at a pressure of 25 psi and comes close at higher pressures.
-This seems to be a really good compromise between the Racing Ralph and Furious Fred.
+Rolling Resistance is excellent for a tire with reinforced sidewalls, it beats the Continental Race King by 0.1 watts at a pressure of 25 psi / 1.7 bars and comes close at higher pressures.
+The Thunder Burt looks like an excellent compromise between the Racing Ralph and Furious Fred.

 Puncture Resistance Test Results